Exploring wind direction and SO2 concentration by circular-linear density estimation: Background

-is a density for a circular--linear distribution for a random variable $(\Theta,X)$, with specified marginal densities $\varphi(\cdot)$ and $f(\cdot)$ (see \cite{Johnson1978}, Theorem 5).
-Circular--linear densities with specified marginals can be also obtained considering the sum of the marginal distributions in the argument of the joining density in (\ref{circular_linear_density}).
-Circular--linear densities may include von Mises and Gaussian marginals, but the dependence between them will be specified by the joining density $g(\cdot)$.
-In fact, the independence model corresponds to a constant $(2\pi)^{-1}$ joining density.
-From a data sample of $(\Theta,X)$, assuming that the joint density can be represented as in (\ref{circular_linear_density}), an estimator of $p(\cdot,\cdot)$ could be obtained by the estimations of the marginals and the joining density. \cite{Wehrly1980} prove that the construction of circular--circular distributions (that is, distributions on the torus) can be done similarly to (\ref{circular_linear_density}), just considering prespecified circular marginal distributions.
-Note that (\ref{circular_linear_density}) is just a construction method and not a characterization of circular--linear densities.
+is a density for a circular-linear distribution for a random variable $(\Theta,X)$, with specified marginal densities $\varphi$ and $f$ (see \cite{Johnson1978}, Theorem 5).
+Circular-linear densities with specified marginals can be also obtained considering the sum of the marginal distributions in the argument of the joining density in (\ref{copcirlin:circular_linear_density}).
+Circular-linear densities may include von Mises and Gaussian marginals, but the dependence between them will be specified by the joining density $g$.
+In fact, the independence model corresponds to taking $\varphi_U$ in (\ref{copcirlin:uniform}) as the joining density.
+From a data sample of $(\Theta,X)$, assuming that the joint density can be represented as in (\ref{copcirlin:circular_linear_density}), an estimator of $p$ could be obtained by the estimations of the marginals and the joining density. \cite{Wehrly1980} proved that the construction of circular-circular distributions (that is, distributions on the torus) can be done similarly to (\ref{copcirlin:circular_linear_density}), just considering prespecified circular marginal distributions.
+Note that (\ref{copcirlin:circular_linear_density}) is just a construction method and not a characterization of circular-linear densities.
 In addition, there are no available testing procedures for checking if a certain dataset follows such a distribution.
-Hence, a more general approach for circular--linear density construction would be helpful.\\
+Hence, a more general approach for circular-linear density construction would be helpful.\\

-In the next section, some background on copulas will be introduced, allowing for a more flexible procedure for obtaining circular--linear densities with specified marginals, where the representation in (\ref{circular_linear_density}) fits as a particular case.
+In the next section, some background on copulas will be introduced, allowing for a more flexible procedure for obtaining circular-linear densities with specified marginals, where the representation in (\ref{copcirlin:circular_linear_density}) fits as a particular case.
 With this proposal, a fully nonparametric estimation procedure can be applied.